-Name of the subsidiaries / country of incorporation Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) % of bank's holding in the total equity Capital deficiencies NIL e) The aggregate amounts (e.g. current book value) of the bank's total interests in insurance entities, which are risk-weighted: (₹ million)
+Name of the subsidiaries / country of incorporation Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) % of bank's holding in the total equity Capital deficiencies NIL e) The aggregate amounts (e.g. current book value) of the bank's total interests in insurance entities, which are risk-weighted: (Amount in ₹ Mn.)

-Name of the insurance entities / country of incorporation Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) % of bank's holding in the total equity / proportion of voting power Quantitative impact on regulatory capital of using risk weighting method versus using the full deduction method IDBI Federal Life Insurance Company Ltd India Insurance 6268.25 (as on 31.03.2016) 26% CRAR will reduce by 0.22% under deduction method f) Restrictions or impediments on transfer of funds or regulatory capital within the banking group:
+Name of the insurance entities / country of incorporation Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) % of bank's holding in the total equity / proportion of voting power Quantitative impact on regulatory capital of using risk weighting method versus using the full deduction method IDBI Federal Life Insurance Company LtdIndia Insurance 6789.38 26% CRAR will reduce by 0.17% under deduction method f) Restrictions or impediments on transfer of funds or regulatory capital within the banking group: